 This vitamin A derivative does the opposite of most acids: instead of refining the skin, it thickens the last layer of skin to better fill in wrinkles.
-Anti-aging active ingredient par excellence, it knocks out the enzymes responsible for skin aging and regulates melanocytes (these mini-machines that produce melanin), to better prevent brown spots.
+An anti-aging agent par excellence, retinoic acid knocks out the enzymes responsible for skin aging and regulates melanocytes (the mini-machines that produce melanin), to better prevent brown spots.

 - Affinity with sensitive skin: at 0.2% everything is fine.
 Beyond that, it is better to avoid.

 This acid is vitamin C. Super protective of our skin capitalAscorbic acid acts as a real vacuum cleaner for toxic substances (such as pollution particles, cigarettes...), while stimulating our production of collagen fibers.
 This will keep your complexion bright and your skin young for longer.
 Use it from the age of 25/30 for a combination of radiance and anti-aging prevention.